walkable-server/walkable/README.md

   applications.
 If you can think of any pattern of doing it, please open an issue.

-- Current version of Walkable does not support async sql query runners at the moment, so it's a no go for nodejs.

 ## Support

 I'm available for questions regarding walkable on `#walkable`